Bomb the Twist

 Bomb the Twist is an EP by the Japanese rock band the 5.6.7.8's, released on January 11, 1996.
-The song "Woo Hoo" was featured in the 2003 film Kill Bill Volume 1, directed by Quentin Tarantino.
+The song "Woo Hoo" was featured in the 2003 film Kill Bill Volume 1, directed by Quentin Tarantino and was subsequently featured in Vonage commercials.

 Bomb the Twist was recorded for the US record label Sympathy for the Record Industry.